sjltaylor/object.js/README.markdown

 ## Motivation

-This library provides tools which support the composition of objects and prototypes in an javascript-idiosyncratic style.
+Object.js __encourages composition over inheritance__.

-Object.js __prefers composition over inheritance__.
-It is **not** an approximated class system but provides many similar conveniences.
+Javascript doesn't have a class system.

-## Synopsis
+The purpose of Object.js is **not** try to provide an approximated class system for javascript.
+Instead it provides functionality to support the composition of objects and prototypes in an javascript-idiosyncratic style giving us the conveniences that a class system would provide.

-A utility library for object composition:
+## Features

 * Mix modules into an object or prototype
 * Override the behaviour of an existing object